 Does giving a baby a pacifier interfere with breastfeeding?
 Probaby not!
 In fact, this study shows that taking away a pacifier may decrease the rate of breastfeeding.

-According to study presented at the Pediatric Academic Societies, researchers from the Oregon Health & Science University monitored data on babies born in a hospital which implemented a strict no-pacifier policy.
+According to a study presented at the Pediatric Academic Societies, researchers from the Oregon Health & Science University monitored data on babies born in a hospital which implemented a strict no-pacifier policy.

 Nurses were required to enter a code and a patient’s name in order to access them, but only in special emergencies, such as for babies who were undergoing procedures.